smoo939/smoo939.github.io/README.md

   <div class="container">
     <div class="about-content">
       <div class="about-image">
-      <p> Hi, I'm Aidan Shoniwa👋.
+      <p> I'm a Software Developer.
+I have worked on applications and microservices
-        I'm a Software Developer.
-I have worked on applications and microservices deployed on IBM Cloud.
+               deployed on IBM Cloud.
 I'm a avid user of IBM Watson worked on Watson Assistant, NLU, Sentiment Analyser to name a few.</p>
 <!-- Skills Section -->